sdcote/coyoteweb/README.md

 Auditing capabilities are used in this project and can be modeled by other projects to achieve the same level of security in them

+# Quickstart
+All that is required to spin up a web server is:
+	java -jar CoyoteWeb-X.X.jar config.json

+The `config.json` is a JSON formatted file which contains the configuration for the server.
+Examples can be found in the test directories.

+Although the server can be called programmatically, it may be better to use the HTTP server in the Coyote Loader project.